Radar sweeps, binoculars, six navies, but no sign of missing plane

-ABOARD A VIETNAM AIR FORCE AN- (Reuters) - Ships from six navies, dozens of military aircraft, sweeps with radar technology that can spot a soccer ball from hundreds of feet in the air - all have failed to find a single confirmed trace of a Malaysia Airlines plane that vanished three days ago.
+ABOARD A VIETNAM AIR FORCE AN-26, March 10 (Reuters) - Ships from six navies, dozens of military aircraft, sweeps with radar technology that can spot a soccer ball from hundreds of feet in the air - all have failed to find a single confirmed trace of a Malaysia Airlines plane that vanished three days ago.

 For the sailors and aircrew, it has been a frustrating operation.
 One reported sighting of the plane’s tail turned out to be a few logs tied together.